 To get you started, the cars featured below all meet our criteria for being safe and reliable, and each has performed well in Consumer Reports’ tests.

-For pricing information, check out our best used car deals and our used car price reports.
+For pricing information, check out our best used car deals.